Axway/platform-management-docs/content/en/docs/release_notes/09_00_02_relnotes.md

 ## Platform Management 9.0.2 - 15 December 2021

-Platform Management 9.0.2 is a patch release which includes one improvement and two fixed issues.
+Platform Management 9.0.2 is a patch release which includes one improvement and three fixed issues.

 ## Improvement

-* _Usage Entry_ view no longer shows fields for metric for which the org is not entitled (zero quota value).
+* _Usage Entry_ view no longer shows entitlements which have a zero value quota.
 ## Fixed issues

 * Fixed an issue where **Mobile Backend Services** datasource links on the _All Apps_ table may show an error for datasources in a (VPC) service environment.